MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 * A GitHub account where you forked the sample code ([Django][1] or [Flask][2]) and you can connect to from Azure Container Apps.
 (If you downloaded the sample code instead of forking, make sure you push your local repo to your GitHub account.)

-* Optionally, [Git][14] installed locally to make code changes locally and push to your repo in GitHub.
+* Optionally, [Git][14] installed in your development environment to make code changes and push to your repo in GitHub.
 Alternatively, you can make the changes directly in GitHub with a patch.

 ## Configure CD for the container